 - florist foam

 - pastel coloured paints

-1. First, Onetime finger painted the block with a variety of acrylic paint colours.
-I had done a base colour of pink first.
+1. First, have your child finger paint the block with a variety of acrylic paint colours.
+(I did a base colour of pink first.)

 With me holding one end secure, Onetime was able to wrap pipe cleaners around markers to create more springs.
 He decided just to stick these in at one end and VOILA!!!
 “Spring” Art!

 This craft was done in two parts: first the bucket, then the flower arranging.

 - acrylic paint or Sharpie Oil-Based Medium Point Paint Markers to decorate the pail

 - a variety of silk/plastic flowers cut into single flowers

 To decorate the bucket, Onetime used acrylic paint markers.
 They are fantastic for drawing and creating painted crafts with little mess.

 We did it in stages.
 Onetime drew on the pail with one colour, then we read a book, then he did the second colour and we vacuumed, then the third colour etc.!